-All games in a four-team basketball tournament must be played within a seven-consecutive-day period of time with no other games played within the interim, except weather postponements.
+All games in a three-team or a four-team basketball tournament must be played within a seven-consecutive-day period of time with no other games played within the interim, except weather postponements.
 The only exception to the seven-consecutive-day period shall be when weather forces postponement of one or more contests in that four-team tournament.

-- 3.11.1.4 No varsity team representing a member school may participate in more than one basketball game per day in either tournament or regularly scheduled play.
-A non-varsity team may play two games per day provided: - 1. the length of quarters is six minutes or less; - 2. there is at least one hour rest between games. - 3.11.1.4.1 If the weather conditions require a change in state basketball tournament format, the schedule may be changed to permit a school to play multiple state tournament games per day. - 3.11.1.5 No student shall participate in more than two basketball games per day. - 1.
-If a student participates in varsity and non-varsity basketball games, the student shall be limited to six quarters of participation per day. - 2.
-If a student participates in two non-varsity basketball games, the student shall be limited to eight quarters of participation provided the length of a quarter in any game does not exceed six minutes and there is at least one hour of rest between games. - 3.
-Any participation during a quarter shall count as a quarter of participation under this rule.
-Participation in any overtime period or periods is considered as participation during the fourth quarter of the game. - 4.
-Penalty for exceeding the limitations in the above rule shall be a technical foul and the player shall be removed from the game.
+- 3.11.1.5 - No varsity team representing a member school may participate in more than one basketball game per day in either tournament or regularly scheduled play.
+A non-varsity team may play two games per day provided: - A) The length of quarters is six minutes or less; - B) There is at least one hour rest between games. - 3.11.1.5.1 - If the weather conditions require a change in state basketball tournament format, the schedule may be changed to permit a school to play multiple state tournament games per day. - 3.11.1.6 No student shall participate in more than two basketball games per day. - A) If a student participates in varsity and non-varsity basketball games, the student shall be limited to seven quarters of participation per day. - B) If a student participates in two non-varsity basketball games, the student shall be limited to eight quarters of participation provided the length of a quarter in any game does not exceed six minutes and there is at least one hour of rest between games. - C) Any participation during a quarter shall count as a quarter of participation under this rule.
+Participation in any overtime period or periods is considered as participation during the fourth quarter of the game. - D) Penalty for exceeding the limitations in the above rule shall be a technical foul and the player shall be removed from the game.